Quants can be Useful to Classic Trend Followers

 If there is no bias in the underlying behaviour of the myriad of different divergent and convergent models operating in the market, then a noisy time series is produced where there is no prevailing tendency of price to move in a particular direction.
 The behaviour of each price bar can be re-stated as being independent of what the prevailing direction of price action has revealed from the past.

 If participant behaviour is therefore not influenced by other participant’s behaviour (reflected by recent past behaviour) then we can state that price at any point in time is independent to price at any other point in time and displays a stochastic (aka random) nature.

 When a time series is comprised of independent discreet price points, it can be defined as being random in nature.
 An independent price series has no causative impact on the price of the future.
 Much of the time, price action appears to display this ‘random behaviour’.
 A vast array of different participants behaviour creates a noisy time series when we summate impacts on price, where no particular behaviour dominates the participant landscape.

-When trading a random price series, the trade outcomes, which are a derivative result of this random price action, is by definition a random result.
+When trading a random price series, the trade outcomes and equity curve, which are a derivative result of this random price action, is also therefore by definition a random result.
 There is no causative bias in the price series that allows a speculator to benefit from any arbitrage potential that lies within the price series.

 Let’s have a close look at how a ‘random price series’ visually appears against a ‘real price series’ in Figure 1.